defold/defold.github.io/_posts/2026-01-01-Defold-2025-Retrospective.md

 ### Box2D version 3

 We upgraded the built-in physics engine to [Box2D version 3](https://defold.com/2025/04/14/Defold-1-10-0/).
 To make adoption safe and gradual, we shipped Box2D 3 as an optional feature, so developers can opt in via an app manifest and test their projects with the new physics.
 It behaves similarly in most cases, but due to internal changes, you may notice subtle differences in collision reporting or require minor tuning of physics settings.
-We plan to make Box2D 3 the default in the near future once we iron out all remaining edge cases, as it was almost a rewrite from scratch.
+We plan to make Box2D 3 the default once we iron out all remaining edge cases, as it was almost a rewrite from scratch.

 ### Removal of Scale Along Z